MicrosoftDocs/power-platform/power-virtual-agents/admin-share-bots.md

 ## Assign environment security roles

-If you're a **System administrator**, you can assign and manage additional security roles when sharing a bot.
+If you're a **System administrator**, you can assign and manage environment security roles when sharing a bot.

 The **Environment security roles** section shows when you share a bot and only if you're a **System administrator**.
 It lets you share bots with users who don't have sufficient environment permissions to use Power Virtual Agents.